'Everyone is suffering': Local SPCA in financial crisis

-WINCHESTER — While dogs and cats appear to be immune to the coronavirus, that doesn’t mean their exempt from the pandemic’s effects.
+WINCHESTER — While dogs and cats appear to be immune to the coronavirus, that doesn’t mean they're exempt from the pandemic’s effects.

 The SPCA of Winchester, Frederick and Clarke Counties is just a few weeks away from running out of money, which could lead to staff layoffs and severe restrictions on the number of animals the nonprofit is able to shelter.